Graduate Degree Programs

 Requirements for a PhD Degree in Statistics

-Students are required to have 90 hours of course credit.
+Students are required to have 90 semester hours of course work and research credit.

 - Up to thirty hours from a master’s degree program may be applied toward the 90 hours.

-- The remaining thirty hours include required course (below) and electives to be approved by the student’s major professor in consultation with the student’s graduate committee, and research credits.
+- The remaining hours include required courses (below) and electives to be approved by the student’s major professor in consultation with the student’s graduate committee, and research credits.